-The incidental finding of renal tumours smaller than 7 cm has resulted from the frequent application of imaging in the study of non-specific abdominal symptoms.
-This change has resulted in a migration of the diagnosis to renal tumours of smaller size and better nuclear differentiation, subject to conservative renal surgery [12, 13].
+The incidental finding of renal tumours smaller than 7 cm has resulted from the frequent application of imaging in the study of

 Laparoscopic partial nephrectomy is gaining acceptance as an alternative to open surgery for small renal tumours, although

 Table 3.
 Renal Nephrometry Score.